likemusic/laravel-eloquent-fillable-relations/README.md

 # Laravel Eloquent fillable relations

 Allows automatically fill model's relations by attributes without create them in database.

-Also adds `pushOrFail()` model's method that save model with relations (like `push()`-method) in one transaction.
+Also adds `pushOrFail()`model's method that save model with relations (like `push()`-method) in one transaction.

+Also adds `createWithRelations($attributes)` to Builder that can be called as static method on Model.

 Currently, implemented relations: